eth-clients/slashing-protection-interchange-tests/README.md

   "pubkey": "0xa99a76ed7796f7be22d5b7e85deeb7c5677e88e511e0b337618f8c4eb61349b4bf2d153f649f7b53359fe8b94a38e44c",
   "slot": "1",
   "signing_root": "0x0000000000000000000000000000000000000000000000000000000000000000",
-  "should_succeed": false
+  "should_succeed": false,
+  "should_succeed_complete": true
 }
 ```

-Your test-runner should attempt to sign a block with `signing_root` at the
-given slot from the given `pubkey`.
-The `should_succeed` field describes
+Your test-runner should attempt to sign a block with `signing_root` at the given slot from the given
-whether this signing should be accepted (true) or rejected (false).
-Clients
+`pubkey`.
+The `should_succeed` field describes whether this signing should be accepted (true) or
-using a slashing protection mechanism that admits false positives may consider
-a rejection as success even if `should_succeed` is true.
-If the block is signed
+rejected (false) _by a client using a minimal strategy_.
+Clients using a complete strategy should
+instead use the `should_succeed_complete` field which allows signing to succeed in more cases.
+If
-successfully it should be incorporated into the slashing protection database.
+the block is signed successfully it should be incorporated into the slashing protection database.

 Each attestation in `attestations` is structured as: